resources

 Obviously, Bill is known for greater things than what I am mentioning.
 Accordingly, you should check out the WCA web site for more info his leadership resources.
 Bill is a high Type-A, but don't hold that against him... he seems to be getting the job done.

-When I was trying to gut out an effective ministry to teenagers in a variety of contexts, I came across this amazing community of dangerous wonder... thinkers, feelers, activists, contemplatives, and so on who believed that there was more than one "right" way to help the church have the healthiest future possible - all by loving God and loving students.
-Had YS not entered my life when it did, I might have thrown in the towel on more than one occasion.
-The National Youth Worker Convention has saved my sanity, spirituality, and strength when all three had dropped below "empty."
+When I was trying to gut out an effective ministry to teenagers in a variety of contexts, I came across a couple amazing communities of dangerous wonder... thinkers, feelers, activists, contemplatives, and so on who believed that there was more than one "right" way to help the church have the healthiest future possible - all by loving God and loving students.
+Had Group and YS not entered my life when it did, I might have thrown in the towel on more than one occasion.
+The Simply Youth Ministry Conferences and National Youth Worker Conventions have saved my sanity, spirituality, and strength when all three had dropped below "empty."

-I am thankful the time I've spent with three of the key leaders in YS - Mike Yaconelli, who once told me (in love) to shut up and start listening; Tic Long, whom I've appreciated in all the energy he put forth into the conventions; and Marko (Mark Oestreicher), who in recent days has become a sideline friend whom I feel an active burden to pray for... mainly because his hands are on a key steering wheel that can potentially bless the future of Christendom, and I am confident that his heart is in the right place.
+I am thankful the time I've spent with three of the key leaders in YS - Mike Yaconelli, who once told me (in love) to shut up and start listening; Tic Long, whom I've appreciated in all the energy he put forth into the conventions; and Marko (Mark Oestreicher).
+Likewise, I'm a better follower of Jesus Christ through Rick Lawrence at Group and others whose hands are on a key steering wheel that can potentially bless the future of Christendom.

-While Rob Bell has his groupies and his critics, I simply consider him a breath of fresh air during a time in my life that I needed much oxygen.
-The community he helped form called Mars Hill Bible Church in Grandville, Michigan blessed my family in numerous ways, and the sideline conversations he and I have shared in person and electronically helped me realize that I wasn't insane after all... sometimes Type-A and Type-B people are not as evil as the other thinks.
+While every communicator has his groupies and critics, I simply consider Francis Chan a breath of fresh air to a Christian culture that needs much oxygen.
+The steps he's taken over the years to stay passionate and humble have blessed many people in numerous ways, and the sideline conversations he and I have shared helped me realize that I wasn't insane after all in loving the church.

 • Joe Seaborn, Larry Mitchell, and Bud Bence